neuro-inc/neuro-flow/reference/workflow-syntax/live-workflow-syntax/README.md

       name3: ""  # Empty string by default
 ```

 The long form also allows to specify parameter descriptions.
-This can be useful for `neuro-flow run` command introspection, shell autocompletion, and generation of more detailed error messages.
+This can be useful for `apolo-flow run` command introspection, shell autocompletion, and generation of more detailed error messages.

 ```yaml
 jobs: